Product

 Look for software that meets your requirements and is scalable for future growth.
 Some features you can check are automated ticketing, asset management, and reporting capabilities.

 Each tool should easily connect with the other.
-For example, Zest MSP and ConnectWise Manage are popular choices due to their integration features and extensive support networks.
+For example, ConnectWise and N-able are popular choices due to their integration features and extensive support networks.

 You can request demos and trials to see how they function together in your specific environment.